mwaseem321/mwaseem321.github.io/_pages/about.md

 ----

 # News:
+- **August '25**: Done with my summer internship at GM.
+It was a wonderful experience working on the General Assembly lines.
+Some sota work is along the way to be published soon.
+Stay tuned!
 - **June '25**: Thanks to my co-authors for presenting our work at the NAMRC 53.
 - **June '25**: Alhamdulillah! we are blessed with a beautiful baby boy
 - **May '25**: I'm happy to join the Materials and Manufacturing Research team at General Motors as a Research intern